jain15mayank/Cloud-Classification-using-Deep-Nets/README.md

 With the spirit of reproducible research, this repository contains all the codes required to produce the results in the manuscript:

-> Jain, M., Jain, N. and Dev, S.(2021).
-Improving Cloud Classification using Deep Neural Networks.
-In: International Geoscience and Remote Sensing Symposium.
-IEEE.
+> Jain, M., Jain, N., Lee, Y. H., Winkler, S. and Dev, S.(2021).
+Improving Cloud Classification using Deep Neural Networks, *under review*.

 The work is done using the Google Colab Framework (with GPU).